Selleys 320g Liquid Nails Original Construction Adhesive

 Position the sheet so the cut is over the edge of the work surface and clamp, then pull up to snap.

 Hold the knife at an angle to run the curved shaving blade along the back to clean up any breakout.

 Apply construction adhesive to the outside and inside end panels, position and clamp them to the frame, then tap nails into the corners with a hammer.
 Position, clamp and nail the side strips, leg panels and the top.

 Tap nails under the surface with a nail punch and hammer.
 With a caulking gun, apply filler into the joins, running a wet finger over to remove excess.
 Dab filler into the nail heads, leaving to dry.

 Sand over the filler, edges and corners, then wipe all over with a damp cloth to remove dust.
 Use a mini roller to apply three coats of sealer over the FC, following the manufacturer's instructions for dry times.

-Add two feet to the base of each leg, replacing the supplied screws with 20mm galvanised button-head screws.
-Tip: The feet raise the bench to help prevent water absorption.
+Add 2 feet to the base of each leg, replacing the supplied screws with 20mm galvanised button-head screws.

 Asbestos, lead-based paints and copper chromium arsenic (CCA) treated timber are health hazards you need to look out for when renovating older homes.
 These substances can easily be disturbed when renovating and exposure to them can cause a range of life-threatening diseases and conditions including cancer.
 For information on the dangers of asbestos, lead-based paint and CCA treated timber and tips for dealing with these materials contact your local council's Environmental Health Officer or visit our Health & Safety page.